 Source: Depository Trust & Clearing Corporation

-The Depository Trust & Clearing Corporation's (DTCC) Insurance Services business announced today the first fee reduction in its history, reflecting growing usage of its services.
+The Depository Trust & Clearing Corporation's Insurance Services business unit has announced the largest fee reduction in its 10-year history and the second one in six months.

-Positions & Valuations automates and standardizes the transmission of annuity and life insurance contract details from carriers to distributors, providing them with information on all assets under their management, including key contract data, current values, service features and parties to a contract.
-It is also used as a tool by the industry to comply with regulatory requirements, such as anti-money laundering and "Know Your Customer" statutes.
+The earlier fee reduction on July 1, 2007 for the POV service would have been approximately $3 million in savings on an annual basis.
+POV automates and standardizes the transmission of annuity, life and other insurance product contract details from carriers to distributors, providing them with information on all assets under their management, including key contract data, current values, service features and parties to a contract.